Internal feud within Kinahan network linked to arrests

 Garda sources told The Irish Times a number of Little’s associates believe members of the Finglas-based drugs gang were responsible for his murder.

-Intelligence gathered by gardaí has suggested Little’s associates have been planning for months to avenge his murder.
+Intelligence gathered by gardaí has suggested Little’s associates have been planning for months to retaliate to his murder.

 Acting on some of that information, gardaí from the Garda National Drugs and Organised Crime Bureau and security and intelligence section put in place an operation on Saturday in Artane that resulted in the arrests of the three suspects.